Cite this answer

 Semax 4-7 is the minimal active tetrapeptide fragment (Met-Glu-His-Phe) corresponding to ACTH amino acids 4-7.
 It is the pharmacologically active core of the nootropic peptide Semax, without the C-terminal Pro-Gly-Pro extension that provides metabolic stability.

-It interacts with melanocortin receptors (particularly MC4R) in the brain and modulates BDNF signaling, dopaminergic, and serotonergic neurotransmission.
+Studies suggest it interacts with melanocortin receptors (particularly MC4R) in the brain and modulates BDNF signaling, dopaminergic, and serotonergic neurotransmission.
 This tetrapeptide sequence is responsible for the attention-enhancing and memory-consolidating effects attributed to ACTH analogs.

 Reported side effects include nasal irritation, headache, and mild fatigue.
 It is classified as a research compound and is not FDA-approved.
 Limited standalone human safety data exist for the isolated tetrapeptide.